Uberspace/lab/source/guide_phpbb.rst

  [isabell@stardust html]$ rm _update/ -rf && rm phpbb_update.zip
  [isabell@stardust html]$

 The commands first extracts the archive into an own subfolder ``_update``.
 After that, some files and folders are removed, as they are not needed.
-All new files will now the copied over the existing installation.
-When all finished, the update files are removed.
+All new files are copied over the existing installation.
+When the copying is done, the downloaded files are removed.

+Now continue with the database update.

 Database Update - GUI
 ---------------------